 |Twitter is great for the ‘Punch Line’ – in other words, say something impactful but say it quickly||Retweet others’ tweets if you think your followers will find it interesting, or try adding a comment to start a conversation|

 |Posting at peak hours - 9am and 3pm Monday through Thursday|

 A general-interest social media platform that allows users to connect in a variety of ways from posting text updates, pictures, and links to joining common-interest groups, to live streaming video, or messaging in real-time.
-Unlike your personal Facebook Profile, creating a Facebook Page is the best way to represent your show or company.
+A Facebook Page (rather than a personal public profile) can be a great way to represent your show or company.